nerickmtz/nerickmtz/README.md

 # Hello, I'm Nerick
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+Hello!
+I'm Nerick, a passionate and dedicated Security Analyst with a strong focus on safeguarding digital assets and ensuring the integrity of information systems.
+I have hands-on experience in threat analysis, vulnerability assessment, incident response, and security automation.

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+This portfolio showcases my work, including projects and research that highlight my skills and knowledge in the field of cybersecurity.
+I am constantly learning and adapting to the ever-evolving landscape of cybersecurity, and I’m excited to share my journey with you.

 ## Objective
-[Provide Objective - Remove this afterwards]]
+Aspiring to transition into cybersecurity, I am leveraging my Machine Operator experience to become a proficient Security Analyst.
+My goal is to apply my analytical skills and passion for technology to protect and secure digital environments.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]